Vedantghole06/Vedantghole06/README.md

 # 💫 About Me:
-🔭 I’m currently working on Hospital Software
+🔭 I’m currently working on ERP Software for Schools & Colleges

 ## 🌐 Socials: